junis3/cstodo/README.md

 Did cs71107 solve his diamond problems?

-This is a slackbot living in Koosaga slack built in order to help cs71107 catch his dream.
+This is a slackbot living in _koosaga slack_ built in order to help cs71107 catch his dream.

 ## Feature